 - Clear expectations: A clear recruitment process gets everyone一candidates, hiring managers, sourcers, and recruiters一on the same page.
 Internal teams know what candidates they are going after, where to find those people, how to conduct thoughtful interviews, and what to consider when making tough decisions.
 Meanwhile, candidates are made aware of what will happen at every step of the hiring cycle.

 - Reduced hiring costs: An efficient recruitment process cuts out any unnecessary, costly steps and helps identify candidates who will have a positive influence on company culture and bottom line.
 Overall, an effective recruitment process helps teams identify the right talent faster, increasing time to value.
+Cutting costs starts with a complete calculation of recruitment cost per hire.

 - More diverse workforce: Your ability to attract and retain people who are different from each other一different backgrounds and experiences一can have a meaningful impact on your bottom line.